Enhancing Peer Review in Astronomy: A Machine Learning and Optimization Approach to Reviewer Assignments for ALMA: Introduction

-Initially, ALMA used a ``category'' and ``keyword'' approach to match proposals with reviewers in the distributed system.
-Reviewers specified their scientific expertise using the same list of keywords used by PIs to characterize their proposals.
-A series of ``rules'' were specified that established the priority order on how to assign proposals to reviewers \citep[see][]{DonovanMeyer22}.
-The top priority was to assign proposals where one or more of the proposal keywords specified by the PI overlapped with the expertise keywords specified by the reviewer.
+While distributed peer review addressed logistics challenges, it introduced complexities in assigning proposals to reviewers.
+Initially, assignments were based on common categories and keywords between the submitted proposals and the expertise self-identified by the reviewers.
+The top priority was to assign proposals where one or more of the proposal keywords specified by the principal investigator (PI) overlapped with the expertise keywords specified by the reviewer.
 Proposals that had the fewest available expert reviewers were assigned first.
-The assignment process successfully aligned the keywords of the assigned proposals to the reviewer's expertise keywords in about 95\% of cases.
-To gauge the success of the assignment process from the reviewer's perspective, each reviewer had the option to rate their expertise on the proposal, with possible options of ``My field of expertise'', ``Some knowledge'', or ``Little or no knowledge''.
-Reviewers indicated that had at least some knowledge in 90\% of the assigned proposals and little or no knowledge in just 10\% of the assignments \citep{DonovanMeyer22}.
+This process successfully aligned proposal and reviewer keywords in about 95\% of cases.
+To gauge the success of the assignment process from the reviewer's perspective, each reviewer had the option to rate their expertise on their assignments, with possible options of ``My field of expertise'', ``Some knowledge'', or ``Little or no knowledge''.
+Reviewers reported at least some knowledge in 90\% of the assigned proposals, with only 10\% categorized as ``little or no knowledge" \citep{DonovanMeyer22}.

-Despite the success of the category and keyword approach, some limitations persist.
-In the 10\% of cases where reviewers reported little or no expertise, the proposal keywords often matched the reviewer’s expertise keywords \citep{DonovanMeyer22}.
-This discrepancy could arise from several factors: the keywords may be too broad, reviewers might have selected incorrect keywords, they may be conservative in assessing their expertise, or they might be relatively inexperienced, as ALMA allows student reviewers.
-Additionally, keywords selected by reviewers might not fully capture their expertise, making it difficult to identify all suitable reviewers for a given proposal.
+Despite its successes, the keyword-based approach faced limitations.
+In the 10\% of cases where reviewers reported little or no expertise, the assigned proposal keywords often still matched the reviewer’s expertise \citep{DonovanMeyer22}.
+This discrepancy could result from broad or imprecise keywords, conservative self-assessments of expertise by the reviewers, or inexperience among reviewers, particularly student participants.
+Additionally, the keywords provided by reviewers may not fully capture their expertise, complicating the identification of suitable matches.
 Another challenge is the logistical need to assign 10 proposals to each reviewer and ensure each proposal is reviewed 10 times.
-The assignment algorithm had some deficiencies in that not all reviewers received proposals aligned with their expertise, and in extreme cases, some reviewers were assigned proposals outside their field (e.g., a circumstellar disk proposal assigned to an extragalactic expert).
-These mismatches were resolved by identifying reviewers to swap individual assignments.
-However, this process took 3 to 5 days of manual effort to complete, and was the most time consuming task in the assignment process.
+In some instances, reviewers received proposals outside their primary field (e.g., a circumstellar disk proposal assigned to an extragalactic expert).
+Resolving these mismatches required three to five days of manual effort to swap assignments, making it the most time-consuming step in the assignment process.